maidsafe-archive/maidsafe_types/README.md

 #Todo
 - [ ] Remove name from types to enhance type invariance
-- [ ] Add type tag into ID type.
-Tag type will be one of the elements of the parameter which is signed by the signer. tests to be changed to reflect this.
 - [ ] Add public key of the signing key into the dependent id packets to enable in place validation.
-Similar to Type tag, this will be one of the elements of the parameter which is signed by the signer (owner signing key)
+- [ ] Add a member of signature type to Id types.
+The signature in pure keys is sign_using_own_private_key(public keys + type tag).
+And in dependent keys, is sign_using_owner_private_key(public keys + owner public key + type tag)
 - [ ] add SafeCoin entry type which should have i) vec<owner>, ii) vec<previous owner> and iii) vec<signature created by previous owner to verify the transaction approved by it>, and Type tag
 - [ ] Remove maid_signature and mpid_signature from PublicMaid and PublicAnMaid
 - [ ] Confirm all Id types conform to the drawn representation of the types